msyariffakhrezi/Customer-Churn-Analysis/README.md

 The dataset contains many fields including customer data, product data, order data, sales data, geographic data, and churn data.

 ## Executive Summary
-**Overview of Finding**
+**Overview of Finding: Churned customer is early-stage customers with high initial usage but weak retention**

 Churned customers generate higher monthly ARPU, but their significantly shorter tenure results in lower lifetime value, explaining why revenue churn remains lower than customer churn.
-This indicates early-stage customers with high initial usage but weak retention.
+This indicates high initial consumption without long-term retention.
 And competitors are the primary reason for customer churn.

 <img width="999" height="599" alt="Home" src="https://github.com/user-attachments/assets/4f8f5955-3456-4d5c-981b-4a5f91c58a2c" />

+## Insights Into
+### Product Insights
+- More than half of the customers who received an offer E from marketing team, or more precisely 68%, decided not to renew their subcription.
+Around three times higher than the other offers.
+- Fiber optic users made up the largest group, but 42% of them churned, that's the highest among all internet type.
+- Nearly a half of all customers choosed month-to-month contract rather than the other two options which had longer term.
+-

 The SQL queries utilized to seperate data can be found here.